Ways To Figure Out If Someone's Jokes Are Mean Or Good-Natured

 Does the person remind you of someone who used to pick on you?

-Once you have a sense of what the person's intent was, the second half of this article has some options for how to respond:
+Once you have a sense of what the person's intent was, the companion piece to this article has some options for how to respond: